 - (1) Represents the target amount of each executive's cash bonus payments calculated in accordance with the employment agreement of the respective named executive officer as described in "Compensation Discussion and Analysis-Annual Cash Bonus Program."
-Actual payments made for 2018 are provided in the "Summary Compensation Table."
-As there are no threshold or maximum amounts with respect to these performance-based cash payments, the columns "Threshold (\$)" and "Maximum (\$)" are inapplicable and therefore have been omitted from this table. - (2) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the grant date. - (3) These amounts represent the aggregate grant date fair value for option awards granted during fiscal 2018, computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 8 to our financial statements in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2018.
+Actual payments made for 2019 are provided in the "Summary Compensation Table."
+As there are no threshold or maximum amounts with respect to these performance-based cash payments, the columns "Threshold (\$)" and "Maximum (\$)" are inapplicable and therefore have been omitted from this table. - (2) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the grant date. - (3) These amounts represent the aggregate grant date fair value for option awards granted during fiscal 2019, computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 8 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2019. - (4) Specific Compensation Committee approval was not required for this grant as Ms. Moses was not an executive officer at the time of this grant. - (5) Ms. Moses received an additional stock option award in May 2019 when she transitioned to the role of Chief Financial Officer.